Skip to main content

 Preparing for investment or acquisition Run first Required

-Browse our security audit agency directory for more options, or check architecture refactor specialists if your audit reveals structural problems.
+Browse our security audit agency directory for more options.
+If your audit reveals structural problems beyond security patches, check architecture refactor specialists.

-Real-World Findings from v0 and Similar App Audits
+Real-World Findings from v0 and AI App Audits

-• Beesoul (2026): Across their client base, the most common findings in AI-built apps are disabled RLS, missing soft deletes, unverified payment webhooks, leaked secrets in client bundles, and N+1 queries.
-Most apps have 8 to 14 findings.
+Beesoul client audits (2026): The five most common findings across their vibe-coded app clients are disabled RLS, missing soft deletes, unverified payment webhooks, leaked secrets in client bundles, and N+1 queries.
 Source

-• Reddit community scan: A user scanned 200+ vibe-coded sites and reported an average security score of 52/100.
+Reddit r/VibeCodeDevs community scan: A user scanned over 200 vibe-coded sites and reported an average security score of 52 out of 100.
 Common failures included exposed admin endpoints, missing CORS configuration, and client-side secret storage.
+The thread generated significant discussion about how to raise that baseline.
 Source

 These are not edge cases.
-They are the norm for AI-generated apps that ship without review.
+They represent the typical state of AI-generated apps that ship without structured review.

 Post-Audit: Fixing What You Find

-Once you have your list of findings, here is how to prioritize:
+Once you have your list of findings, prioritize like this:

 Fix immediately (before next deploy):